awesome-workshop/docker-cms/_episodes/03-cvmfs_containers.md

 >
 {: .solution}

-Since developing this using GitLab is tricky, the next episode will cover how you can develop this interactively on LXPLUS using Singularity or on your own computer running Docker.
+Since developing this using GitLab is tricky, the next episodes will cover how you can develop this interactively on LXPLUS using Singularity or on your own computer running Docker.
+The caveat of using these light-weight images is that they cannot be run autonomously, but always need to have CVMFS access to do anything useful.

 > ## Why the `.gitlab` directory?
 >